Click on bold type for links.

 In 2017, this manuscript was named a semi-finalist in the Faulkner-Wisdom Creative Writing Competition (Novel-in-progress category), was a finalist in the Tucson Festival of Books Literary Awards, and it won second place in the Novel Excerpt category of the Seven Hills Literary Contest.
 An excerpt was published in the Seven Hills Review.

 This novel is what’s called in the publishing industry a “stand-alone sequel,” which means that you could read it without having read my first book and it should make sense.
 However, some of the characters from THE THIN END OF THE WEDGE make another appearance.
 The plot is a dual narrative, telling parallel stories with themes of living with a disability, questioning faith in times of adversity, and two women’s unlikely success during the Great Depression.
-I’ll be writing more about this one in later posts, but the plot centers around events of the summer of 1932.
+I’ll be writing more about this one in later posts, but the plot centers on events of the summer of 1932.
 In the spring of that year, a grassroots uprising began in Oregon when eight American veterans of World War I started a cross-country protest march to petition Herbert Hoover to pay their war bonuses early (they were slated to be paid in 1945).
 By the time the men reached Washington D.C. they had picked up support and 17,000 veterans had assembled from all across the country to join the March, many with families in tow.
 They camped out along the rivers and around the Capitol, in rough shacks and tents and sometimes in partially demolished office buildings.
 In a terrific publicity fail for Herbert, the term “Hooverville” was coined for the encampments that populated D.C. and continued to spring up in cities across the country throughout the Depression.
 After the Bonus Bill was defeated in late July, President Hoover ordered General Douglas MacArthur to lead troops in tear gassing the bonus marchers out of the camps.

 More later, as we lead up to publication!
 Meanwhile, I hope you’ll check out my new author Facebook page.